Help shape the future of Women’s and Girls' Health in South East London

 • Increase community outreach and engagement, especially for underrepresented groups

-We want to change how women's and girls' health is delivered in our communities so that it meets the needs of those who need it most.
+We wanted to change how women's and girls' health is delivered in our communities so that it meets the needs of those who need it most.

 As part of a national Women’s Health Strategy*, there has been a commitment to developing ‘women's health hubs’.
 Women's health hubs aim to: